onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 - Different tasks could be analyzed under the same tension language.
 - Stability decisions no longer depended on ad hoc heuristics.

+In practice WFGY 2.0 is the core engine behind the **16 problem RAG failure map** and related hallucination control.
+You can upload the 2.0 TXT and immediately use it as a **semantic firewall** for pipelines.

 ---

-### WFGY 3.0 · Multi-observable tension and auditability
+### WFGY 3.0 · Multi observable tension and question engine on 131 problems

-WFGY 3.0 extends the previous scalar approach into a structured *family of observable deviations* written as `DeltaS_*`.
+WFGY 3.0 extends the previous scalar approach into a structured **family of observable deviations** written as `DeltaS_*`.
 Instead of forcing all semantic risk into a single number, each task defines explicit, named observables.
-Examples include reference grounding, outcome stability, and constraint adherence.
-These are then aggregated under fixed, pre-declared rules.
+Examples include reference grounding, outcome stability and constraint adherence.
+These are then aggregated under fixed, pre declared rules.

+On top of that, WFGY 3.0 binds the engine to a **131 problem backbone**.

+- The same tension language that runs your personal questions is also used to encode world scale problems in maths, physics, climate, finance, philosophy and AI alignment.
+- The TXT engine lets you borrow that geometry when you ask about free will, AI consciousness, climate tipping points, equity market crashes or your own life plans.

 This version emphasizes **auditability and robustness**.

-- Each `DeltaS_*` must be explicitly defined, normalized, and locked.
+- Each `DeltaS_*` must be explicitly defined, normalized and locked.
 - Aggregation rules cannot be altered per model or per experiment.
 - Guardrails prevent post hoc adjustment or hidden tuning.

 In WFGY 3.0, tension is no longer just a control signal.
-It becomes a **verifiable interface** between reasoning behavior and system constraints.
+It becomes a **verifiable interface** between reasoning behavior and system constraints, and a reusable question engine with a world map behind it.

 ---